DataDrivenHumanities/AI-in-Classics/README.md

 - I DONT HATE ROMANS
 - I WOULD NEVER HARM A ROMAN

-# GREEK SPECIFIC STATEMENTS
-- ways of saying things in greek that do not allign with english or are specific to greek -
-### UNIQUE GREEK WORDS
--

 # NEGATION
 - is not
 - will not